natsumi37/natsumi_P5_07312022/README.md

 Student project at OpenClassrooms

 ✅What I did<br>
-Code dynamic elements in frontend using JavaScript (not touch HTML nor CSS)
+Code dynamic elements in frontend using JavaScript (not touch HTML or CSS)

 ✅Project Summary<br>